Financial Sanctions

 The FMA’s competence in the area of combating of financing of proliferation

-The scope of the Financial Markets Anti-Money Laundering Act (“FM-GwG”; Finanzmarkt-Geldwäschegesetz) was extended on 15 December 2024.
+The scope of the Financial Markets Anti-Money Laundering Act (“FM-GwG”; Finanzmarkt-Geldwäschegesetz) was extended on 14 December 2024.
 The new rules relate to the prevention of non-implementation and evasion of targeted financial sanctions in conjunction with the financing of proliferation and correspond to the recommendations issued by the Financial Action Task Force (FATF).
-Of particular significance for the new competence of the Financial Market Authority (FMA) is the newly added Article 23a FM-GwG.
+The newly added Article 23a FM-GwG is particularly significant for the Financial Market Authority’s (FMA) new competence.
 This provision defines the organisational measures and training measures that obliged entities are required to conduct.
 Within the scope of its supervision, the FMA monitored observances of these rules.

 What is (the financing of) proliferation?